Does Coconut Oil Kill Fleas in Dogs?

 - Lethargy and weakness can be consequences of severe flea infestation.

-Related: What Makes an Ideal First Aid Kit for Dogs?
+Related: Ideal First Aid Kit for Dogs?

 How do dogs get fleas?